Sabinkthapa/SVG-LOGO-GEN/readme.md

   - Link of UNB course section [Unb course section](https://courses.bootcampspot.com)

   ## License
-   All resources provided by this project are avaiable for free use and distribution,subject to the term of  Apache license.
+   All resources provided by this project are available for free use and distribution,subject to the term of Apache license.
                                                 (c)Copyright 2023 Sabin